fylgja/site/src/components/auto-grid.md

 ---
 title: "Auto Grid"
-description: "A super small grid with auto flowing behavior based on the container size.
+description: "A super small grid with auto flowing behavior, based on the container size.
 Using a similar method to container queries."
 npm: "@fylgja/auto-grid"
 tags: ["layouts"]